paceko/hackbright-intro-lists-and-io/README.md

 As you work through the exercises, each time you complete an exercise or function, make a commit.
 Use the `--author` flag or set the `.gitconfig` so that the commits show up under the right name!
 Run `git log` after your first commit to make sure it's under the right name.

 # File I/O exercises

+We'll do these after the file I/O lecture!